Choosing how to set up a business entity can be an overwhelming task.

 - Sending tax forms out each quarter

 - Answering any questions customers may have about running their own small business.

-There are certain requirements regarding where the registered offices of Idaho LLCs need to reside.
+There are certain requirements where the registered agent offices of Idaho LLCs need to reside.
 They need to live at an actual physical street address (no PO Boxes).
-Their street and mailing address have to be in Idaho.
+The street and mailing address of the registered agent has to be in Idaho.

 3. File Idaho LLC Certificate of Organization